rorito/fxos-ui/README.md

 Provides Ember Web Components of common FirefoxOS UI widgets for use in [RecRoom].
 Built using FirefoxOS [Building Blocks] from Telefonica.

-  - Type some Markdown text in the left window
-  - See the HTML in the right
-  - Magic

-Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site] [1]:

-> The overriding design goal for Markdown's
-> formatting syntax is to make it as readable
-> as possible.
-The idea is that a
-> Markdown-formatted document should be
-> publishable as-is, as plain text, without
-> looking like it's been marked up with tags
-> or formatting instructions.

-This text you see here is *actually* written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 Version
 ----